Updated on Apr 16, 2025 03:00 IST

 Q. What are some alternative careers with a law degree?

-A. A law degree equips individuals with valuable skills applicable to various other fields, including:
+A. A law degree provides the individuals with valuable skills applicable to many other fields that are:

 Q. What are the eligibility criteria to opt for LLB?